adiwg/mdEditor-doc/getting-started/entering-metadata/entering-main-resource.md

   Enter 'Type' of 'tabularDataset'
 {% endhint %}

+{% hint style='tip' %}
+  Notice that when you assigned the 'Resource Type' the icon preceding the record name in the 'Primary Sidebar' changes.
+In this instance it changes to a table or grid to represent a tabular dataset.
+Most 'Resource Type' are assigned an icon; although some may require a little imagination to visualize the association.
+The icons are provided to help jog your mind when scanning a long list of records or contacts you may not have worked with in a while.
+{% endhint %}

 ### Name
 'Name' is an optional element that provide a name for resource referred to by 'Type'.